pycoder49/midterm-two-makeup/README.md

 # midterm-two-makeup

-Netlify kept crashing for and would not work. so I'm putting my code here.<br>
+Netlify kept crashing for me and would not work. so I'm putting my code here.<br>

 Link to refactored program: https://pycoder49.github.io/midterm-two-makeup/
 <br>